SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/working-with-fields.md

 ## Move field

-You can give easy access to important custom fields by adding or moving them to the main (left-most) tab.
-You can move less important fields to secondary tabs as an alternative to removing them.
+Add or move important custom fields to the main (left-most) tab for easy access.
+Move less important fields to secondary tabs as an alternative to removing them.

 To move a field: